$q$-Stability conditions via $q$-quadratic differentials for Calabi-Yau-$\mathbb{X}$ categories: Hurwitz spaces via quadratic differentials in genus zero

-\begin{definition} The {\it logarithmic ($\log$) surface $\ulog \rs^{\circ}$} associated to a Hurwitz cover $(\rs,f)$ is defined to be the covering $\pi \colon \ulog \rs^{\circ}\to \rs^{\circ}$ corresponding to the representation $\rho \colon \pi_1(\rs^{\circ},*) \to \langle q\rangle$.
-The infinite cyclic group $\langle q\rangle$ acts on $\ulog S^{\circ}$ as the group of deck transformations. \end{definition} By definition, the multi-valued function $\ulog f$ can be lifted on the log surface $\ulog \rs^{\circ}$ as a single-valued function through the analytic continuation.
-In other words, the surface $\ulog \rs^{\circ}$ is the Riemann surface of the function $\log f$.
-We also note that for any complex number $s \in \bC$, the function is also a single-valued function on $\ulog \rs^{\circ}$.
+\begin{definition} The {\it logarithmic ($\log$) surface $\log \rsp$} associated to a Hurwitz cover $(\rs,f)$ is defined to be the covering $\pi \colon \log \rsp\to \rsp$ corresponding to the representation $\rho \colon \pi_1(\rsp,*) \to \langle q\rangle$.
+The infinite cyclic group $\langle q\rangle$ acts on $\log S^{\circ}$ as the group of deck transformations. \end{definition} By definition, the multi-valued function $\log f$ can be lifted on the log surface $\log \rsp$ as a single-valued function through the analytic continuation.
+In other words, the surface $\log \rsp$ is the Riemann surface of the function $\log f$.
+We also note that for any complex number $s \in \bC$, the function is also a single-valued function on $\log \rsp$.

-Finally we note that as in Section \ref{sec:MC}, for a log surface $\log \rs^{\circ}$ we can construct the topological (ungraded) log surface $(\ulog \rs_{\Delta}^{\circ})^f$ by adding zeros $\Delta$ of $f$ and doing the oriented real blow-ups at poles of $f$.
+Finally we note that as in Section~\ref{sec:MC}, for a log surface $\log \rsp$ we can construct the topological log surface $\log \rs_{\Tri}^f$ by adding zeroes $\Tri$ of $f$ and doing the real blow-ups at poles of $f$.